kyclark/gitbook-metagenomics/first_steps_with_unix.md

 132
 ```

 Hey, I could see doing that often.
 Maybe we should make this into an "alias" (see above).
-The problem is that the "argument" to the function (the filename) is stuck in the middle, so it would make it tricky to use an alias for this.
+The problem is that the "argument" to the function (the filename) is stuck in the middle of the chain of commands, so it would make it tricky to use an alias for this.
 We can create a bash function that we add to our .bashrc:

 ```
 function countseqs() {